March at

 Rainfall

-In March, the rain falls for 6.9 days.
-Throughout March, 1.5" (38mm) of precipitation is accumulated.
+In Bryce Canyon National Park, in March, during 6.9 rainfall days, 1.5" (38mm) of precipitation is typically accumulated.
 In Bryce Canyon National Park, during the entire year, the rain falls for 75.6 days and collects up to 16.69" (424mm) of precipitation.

 Snowfall